openscm/openscm/docs/usage.rst

-Each of these functions take the hierarchical name of the parameter (as described under :ref:`parameters`) and, in a similar fashion, the hierarchical name of the region it applies to or an empty tuple, ``()``, in case the parameter applies to all regions.
+Each of these functions take the hierarchical name of the parameter (as described under :ref:`parameters`) and, in a similar fashion, the hierarchical name of the region it applies to.
+The "root" region, i.e. the region of which all others are subregions and which applies to parameters for all regions, is by default named ``"World"``.

 Values can be get and set using ``get`` and ``set`` (also, ``get_series`` and ``set_series`` for whole timeseries), respectively.